Is there always at least one fool lurking on any social media platform at any one time?

 Some of these smart-ass trolls like to end their bullshit comments with a “LOL” or a laughing emoji, as if appending a smiley-face to the end of a bullshit comment makes said comment less bullshitty.

-I’ve experienced this many a time, one example being when someone endorsed my NBO Magazine project, tweeted about it, and received a couple of bitchy replies.
+I’ve experienced this many a time, one example being when someone endorsed my NBO Magazine project, tweeted about it, and received a couple of fooly replies.
 Like, whet?
 I don’t even know you, hater.

 Some will say they’re trying to bring humour to a dark matter, because everyone is being so serious.
-Indeed, they’ll end up playing the victim – I was making a joke, your average bitch will say.
+Indeed, they’ll end up playing the victim – I was making a joke, your average fool will say.
 Why you catching feelings, they cry?

 There are even others who believe it is their duty to make nasty replies to public figures (whatever they’re famous for) because that’s how celebrities “stay grounded, and besides, asking for fame means your private life becomes public, right?”